rotkonetworks/w3reghours/README.md

-rotkonetworks hours worked on IBP related tasks. main focus on monitoring, infrastructure tooling and keeping `config` repository up to date. peers in the syndicate are encouraged to reach me or curators out if anything is out of scope or hours wont match.
+rotkonetworks hours worked on IBP related tasks. main focus on monitoring, infrastructure tooling and keeping `config` repository up to date. peers in the syndicate are encouraged to raise issue here or @matrix, if anything is out of scope or hours wont match.

 ## Work Hours